11 Jul Short Story: Red Snowballs

 That didn’t make any sense to Tommy.
 He wanted to ask how a man could be inside the body of his friend, but he didn’t even know how to ask.
 And he didn’t want to sound dumb to her.
-He liked Gretchen ever since he saw her in first grade and he would rather play with her than some of his buddies.
-Most of the time at least.
+He’d liked Gretchen ever since he saw her in first grade, and he would rather play with her than some of his buddies.
+At least most of the time.

-He did find a way to try and comfort her by saying, “My papa is a doctor.
+He knew one way to try and comfort her, “My papa is a doctor.
 Maybe he can…find a way…to make you all better.”

 She brightened at that.
 “But I already have a doctor.
 He wears a white coat.”

 “My papa is a special doctor.
 Is your doctor special?”

 “Maybe that would make my momma feel better, too,” she finally said.

 Tommy smiled back at her.
 “My papa can make anybody feel better.
 He’s the best doctor ever.
 Just you wait and see.”

 Then Tommy remembered that he and Gretchen had promised not to tell their secrets to anyone.
 Not even their mommas and papas.
 They made that promise to each other the day they had held hands in line at the museum on the field trip.
 Nobody had noticed and they didn’t think it was wrong, but still they made a pact not to tell anybody.
 Forever and ever.